andbloch/building-a-robot-judge/README.md

 # Building a Robot Judge

-This repository contains the problem set submissions of the Building a Robot Judge course.
+This repository contains the problem set submissions of the "Building a Robot Judge" course.